haruharu91/facemesh/README.md

 to receive an example output.

-I've uploaded photos of the doppelgänger baseball players both named Brady FEIGL, who had the same Tommy John surgeon but aren't from the same family.
+I've uploaded photos of the doppelgänger baseball players both named Brady FEIGL, both 6'4" / 193cm, who had the same Tommy John surgeon but aren't from the same family.
 One was born in 1990 and one was born in 1995 in different jurisdictions and they didn't know each other, but look similar, style themselves similarly, and both became baseball players.

 /img also contains an example output.